 When the two scantily clad women met us at the door (and I saw my partner’s eyes light up) I began to wonder what we had let ourselves in for.

-When we were seated I looked around and quickly realised that this was a place to ‘see and be seen’, with about 80% of the customers being well over the beauty Richter scale.
+When we were seated I looked around and quickly realized that this was a place to ‘see and be seen’, with about 80% of the customers being well over the beauty Richter scale.